Last Updated on

 The Benefits of Lingual Braces

-Adam Schulhof is a leader in lingual braces.
+Adam Schulhof is a leader in incognito braces in NYC.
 If you’ve never heard of lingual braces before, here’s a brief summary: they are a nearly invisible way of straightening teeth.
 Many of us feel a bit conscious wearing traditional metal braces; after all, they are extremely visible and quite noticeable.
 However, what’s even more noticeable than braces is when you’re in need of proclination of anterior teeth treatment.
 If this is the case for you – or you simply want to straighten out your teeth without drawing attention – then lingual braces are an excellent option.
 Here are a few of the many advantages to lingual braces:

 - Lingual braces are placed in the curvature of your teeth, rather than on the very visible front part of your smile

 - They are hard to notice due to their placement, which makes it the perfect choice for anyone who wants to conceal any obvious signs of teeth straightening

 - Due to their placement, discoloration from traditional braces does not occur, so there’s no need to worry about uneven tone in the very front of your smile